Witness Post: The Math of Love

 “We love Margaret so much.
 How do we make room for our next child in our heart?”
 Then I asked the underlying question: “How did you and Mom divide your love among the eight of us?”

 To my surprise, the numbers guy, who had a mental adding machine of a brain, said this: “I believe that we never divvied up our love among our children, because it is not a math question.
 With eight of you, we did not divide our love eight ways, so that you each received 12.5%.
 The heart is an amazing gift to parents.
 It is indivisible.
 It grows with each child, so that you can offer 100% of your love to each child.
 I don’t know how else to explain it, but when you have your next child, you will see what I mean.
 It is one of God’s miracles.”

-When our next child arrived, we named her Eleanor after our mother.
-It seemed fitting, with the passage of time, to name a daughter, if we were fortunate enough to have another daughter, to name a daughter after her ancestors.
+When our next child arrived, we named her Eleanor, after our grandmother and mother.
+It seemed fitting, with the passage of time, if we were fortunate enough to have another daughter, to name a daughter after her ancestors.

 Dad was right: loving children is not a math question.
 We now have three daughters and we feel 300% blessed.
 It is not a math equation.
-It is a miracle of the heart for sure.
+It is a miracle of the heart.